soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 `POST /api/v1/accounts`

-Has theses additional parameters (which are the same as in Pleroma-API):
+Has these additional parameters (which are the same as in Pleroma-API):

 - `fullname`: optional
 - `bio`: optional